Takeover Fever Cartoon Exhibition

 Background to the takeover

-Foreign companies wanted to take Rowntree over because it was both profitable and successful.
+Foreign companies wanted to acquire Rowntree because it was both profitable and successful.
 Rowntree Mackintosh had a history of taking over foreign confectionery companies itself.
 In 1971, it acquired the French company Menier and Hoadley’s Chocolates of Australia in 1972.
 Between 1981 and 1987, Rowntree Mackintosh had invested nearly £400 million in upgrading its manufacturing facilities and developing high-volume equipment for several of the company’s leading global brands.

 The company was able to fight off an earlier takeover by the US company General Foods in 1969, due in large part to the fact that the Joseph Rowntree Trusts collectively held a controlling interest in the shares, and had a long-term commitment to the Rowntree business.

 The government argued that protection of UK companies was against the public interest (notwithstanding the protectionism of other governments in the world) and did not refer the proposed takeover to the Mergers and Monopolies Commission.
 It is also thought that Margaret Thatcher’s Conservative administration of the time was unwilling to come out in favour of Rowntree, on political grounds.
-This has been backed up by a recently-released government memo from the time, which talks of a source close to Downing Street describing the company as ‘a lot of pinkos’ (a derogatory term for people whose politics lean to the left).
+This has been backed up by a government memo from the time, which cited a source close to Downing Street describing the company as ‘a lot of pinkos’ (a derogatory term for people whose politics lean to the left).